-Notice of any suggested amendments to this policy, or any portion thereof, should be provided to employees and opportunities for employee comment and reaction.
-Proposed amendments should be sent via electronic mail, posted on bulletin/electronic boards in all employee work locations and/or in employee newsletters.
+This policy may be amended by action of the City Council and by resolution appropriately approved.
+Notice of any suggested amendment to the policy, or any portion thereof, should be provided to employees and opportunities for employee comment and reaction.
+Every effort will be made available prior to the amendments going to the City Council for action.
+Proposed amendments should be posted on bulletin boards in all employee work locations and/or in employee newsletters.
 Any revisions or amendments adopted in conformance with this procedure shall become effective as of the date of such adoption.